Cunt Toward Enemy

 “On the other hand, you’ve been exerting yourself.
 And you’re not young anymore.”

-Can’t see.
 The countdown blurs into red bokeh.
-He turns, fumbling for his zipper.
+He fumbles for his zipper.

 “Going to leave all these people to die?”

-A cool breeze falls from the sky, passing through the colonnades of each floor.
+A cool breeze falls from the sky, passing through the colonnades of each floor like a sigh so vast he can’t hear the edges of it.

 Twenty seconds.

-Weakness flits through that face, exposed where it can move through the scarring.
+“Huh?”
+Confusion flits through Rubicon’s face, exposed through the scarring.

 “I broke you.
 Like a toy.”